digital-futures-academy/airport-challenge/README.md

 **COME BACK TO THIS

 "We have a request from a client to write the software to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.
-Occasionally it may be stormy, in which case no planes can land or take off."
+Occasionally it may be stormy, in which case no planes can land or take off.

+You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
+In your tests, you'll need to stub random behaviour to ensure consistent test behaviour."

 Objects   Properties                    Methods(messages)            Outputs Weather                                 isSunny()                    @Boolean

 Thoughts:

-1. Need to specify weather conditions.
+1.
 2. Need to restrict plane activity (i.e. do nothing) if weather is stormy.
 3. Need to proceed with plane activity if weather is sunny.